SparklingFun/cf-worker-gateway/README.md

 > `rewrite` rules have a higher priority than `redirects`.

-There're three properties in one rule,
+There're 2 properties in one rule,

 | Prop          | Type                                 | Allow Empty |
 |---------------|--------------------------------------|:-----------:|